ktaylor63/southeast/site/content/about/leadership.md

 Regional activities enforcing wildlife laws are conducted through a force of Special Agents handling criminal and civil investigations, and a force of Wildlife Inspectors who implement the wildlife inspection program, which interdicts illegal wildlife traffic while facilitating the legal wildlife trade.

 Luis is a graduate of Advanced Leadership Development Program cohort VI.
 He also completed the 2008 Strategic Management of Regulatory and Enforcement Agencies program offered by the JFK School of Government, Executive Education Harvard University.
 He is an alumni of the Harvard University, JFK School of Government, Senior Executive Fellows, May 2011.

+## Mike Piccirilli, Chief, Wildlife and Sport fish Restoration Program

+{{< figure class="photo-right" src="/images/pages/mike-piccirilli.jpg" alt="Fisherman in waders kneeling with a trout." caption="Mike Piccirilli with a golden trout on Slough Creek." >}}

+As Chief of the Wildlife and Sport fish Restoration Program (WSFR) Mike administers a variety of [grant programs](/our-services/grants) in the Southeast Region in cooperation with our partner state agencies.
+With a cumulative total of approximately $250 million annually these grant funds are used to enhance the state’s ability to manage their fish and wildlife resources for the benefit of the public.

+Mike began his career with the Fish and Wildlife Service in 1991 at Erie National Wildlife Refuge.
+In 1997 he accepted a position in WSFR as a Biologist.
+In 2002 he was selected as Wildlife Branch Supervisor and as Chief of WSFR in 2004.
+Prior to his FWS experience, Mike worked as a Biologist for the Bureau of Reclamation (BoR) in the North Platte, Wyoming Office.
+There he administered agriculture and grazing leases and lease agreements to state, county and other federal agencies on BoR lands.
+Before working for the BoR he worked for the Army Corps of Engineers as a Park Ranger in the Nashville District, performing lakeshore management activities that included permitting private and commercial moorage facilities.

+Mike has been married to his spouse Sue for 32 years and has one son Andy.
+Mike enjoys spending as much of his free time as possible fly fishing for trout, fly tying and target shooting.